Omer Atzili: Beitar Jerusalem

-On 30 July 2013, Atzili signed a four-year contract with Israeli Premier League club Beitar Jerusalem in the main category.
-He made his debut for the club on 24 August by starting in a 2–0 home loss against Hapoel Be'er Sheva, and was mainly used as a substitute during his first season.
+On 30 July 2013, Atzili signed a four-year contract with Israeli Premier League club Beitar Jerusalem.
+He made his first debut for the club on 24 August 2013, by starting in a 2–0 home loss against Hapoel Be'er Sheva, and was mainly used as a substitute during his first season.

-Atzili only became an undisputed starter for Beitar Jerusalem in the 2015–16 season, where he scored a career-best seven goals.
+Atzili only became an undisputed starter for Beitar Jerusalem during the 2015–16 season, where he scored a career-best seven goals.